ashuhatkar/ashulearn-kubernetes/01-install/install-kubernetes-with-terraform-on-amzn-ec2.md

-## Kubernetes setup using Terraform on Amazon EC2
+## Kubernetes setup using Terraform

 `Here are few resources and steps to get you started`:

 `You'll learn how to`:

 1. Create a kubernetes cluster
-2. Deploy app
-3. Explore app
-4. Upgrade cluster
-5. Scaling cluster
-6. Destroying cluster
+2. Managing cluster

-### Create an Ubuntu EC2 instance or you can make use of your personal infrastructure

 `Pre-requisites`:

 1. AWS subscription
 2. Eksctl command-line interface (CLI)
 3. Terraform
-4.

 ### Install dependencies (LINUX - Ubuntu/Debian)